mohatomoha/turing-java/README.md

-this code runs entirely on the terminal, simulate it if you want
+this code runs entirely on the terminal

-if i think its cool enough i might add symbols and user input, but it would definitely take a lot of time and would probably be harder to use as right now all that is needed is changing the variables
+might add symbols and user input, but it would definitely take a lot of time and would probably be harder to use as right now all that is needed is changing the variables